The Holy Spirit - functionality or personality?

 036 the holy spiritThe Holy Spirit is often described in terms of functionality, such as: God's power or presence or action or voice.
 Is this a suitable way to describe the mind?

 The Holy Scriptures also attribute characteristics of personality to the Holy Spirit and subsequently elevate the profile of the spirit beyond mere functionality.
-The Holy Spirit has a will (1.
-Corinthians 12,11: "But all this is done by the same spirit and allocates to each his own as he wills").
-The Holy Spirit searches, knows, teaches, and discerns (1.
-Corinthians 2,10-13).
+The Holy Spirit has a will (1Kor 12,11“All these are the work of one and the same Spirit, who distributes to each one as he determines.”
+The Holy Spirit investigates, knows, teaches, and discerns.
+(1Kor 2,10-13).

 Biblically speaking, the spirit is not a what, but a who.
 The mind is "someone", not "something".
 In most Christian circles, the Holy Spirit is referred to as "he", which is not to be understood as an indication of a gender.
 Rather, "he" is used to indicate the personality of the spirit.